Antarctica Schmidt telescopes

 An update was published indicating that the first telescope operated for only a few weeks in 2012 before a power failure, and was repaired in 2013, but the CCD controller proceeded to fail after further data collection.
 The AST3-2 unit has seen several design revisions to improve reliability in the harsh Antarctic environment, and was tested over the 2013-2014 winter in Mohe, China before being sent to the field.

+The AST3-3 telescope is equipped with a near-infrared camera (AST3-NIR) to perform the Kunlun Infrared Sky Survey.

+In January 2026, the Nanjing Institute of Optics & Technology published a press release stating AST3-2 had completed its winter observations.
+The press release also states that over the course of one polar night, AST3-2 "remotely acquired 3.5 terabytes of observation data".
+This is comparable to 1000 hours of raw observations according to the release.